 Depending on the severity of your injuries, you could be incapacitated for some time after your accident.
 If that’s the case and you don’t have a lawyer working on your claim, you could be jeopardizing your chances of holding the at-fault property owner accountable.
-Your attorney will be able to work on your case while keeping you updated and letting you make all the decisions, so you can focus on healing.
+Your attorney will be able to work on your case while keeping you updated and letting you make all the decisions so that you can focus on healing.

 Determining Fault for a Premises Liability Claim in Chicago

 To prove negligence on the part of a property owner, there are typically four elements that a claim needs to be based on.
 Those elements include the following: